-Vice Chair Beer reported America's Cup Harbor is a harbor that experiences a lot of wind and there is the main entrance channel that feeds into the harbor.
-He noted the use of spreader lines to slow the vessel is very low.
+Vice Chair Beer reported America's Cup Harbor is a harbor that experiences a lot of wind and there iswakes from large vessels that travel the main entrance channel that feeds into the harbor.
+He noted the use of spreader lines to slow the vessel is very lowoptional.

 Chair Scully advised he disagreed with public commenters that this item has not been addressed at the Harbor Commission.
 He noted change is hard and will be difficult here.
-He expressed support for picking a field, working on it, and proving out and perfecting the re-design of the mooring fields within the harbor.
+He expressed support for picking a field, working on it, and perfecting the design of the mooring field in the harbor.